Published Video in Under 3 Minutes - How I Built an AI Film Crew on AWS

 }

-Once all three analysis branches complete, a Lambda calls Bedrock Claude with a structured prompt.
-It includes the full transcription, the Rekognition visual timeline, the BDA story summary, and a template type parameter controlling output format.
+Once all three analysis branches complete, a Lambda calls Bedrock with a structured prompt - the transcription, the Rekognition visual timeline, and the BDA story summary all combined.
+The boto3 call is the same regardless of which model you pick - only the modelId and request body format change:

 prompt = f"""